-The World Pan-Jewish Organization (WPJO) is a strategic project committed to research, documentation and education about the heritage of Para-Jewish peoples and communities, including Crypto-Judaism.
-The WPJO is animated by a vision of a future federal Israel that would democratically unite Israel with other Jewish peoples and other Jewish countries worldwide.
+The World Pan-Jewish Organization (WPJO) is a strategic project as committed to research, documentation and education about the heritage of Para-Jewish peoples and communities, including Crypto-Judaism.
+The WPJO is animated by a vision of a future federal Israel that would democratically unite Israel with other Jewish peoples (i.e. “Crypto-Jewish” peoples) and hence also with many other Jewish countries worldwide.

 Para-Jewish peoples are other Jewish peoples than the core (rabbinically) Jewish people.
 Some Jewish populations were historically split off from the core Jewish people and later gave rise to a number of different Para-Jewish peoples, denominations and communities; including through conversion to Judaism in Antiquity and in later times.

 Hillel says, “If I am not for myself, who will be for me?
 But if I am only for myself, who am I?
 If not now, when?”

 Pirkei Avot 1:14 of the Babylonian Talmud